upbound/docs/content/all-spaces/spaces/query-api/_index.md

   page: {}
 ```

-For more complex queries, you can interact with the Query API like a Kubernetes-style API by creating a YAML file for your query and applying it with `kubectl`.
+For more complex queries, you can interact with the Query API like a Kubernetes-style API by creating a query and applying it with `kubectl`.

 The example below is a query for `claim` resources in every control plane from oldest to newest and returns specific information about those claims.